ValdrDarmir/Few-Shot-Prompting-for-Misogyny-and-Sexism-Detection-with-Large-Language-Models/README.md

 - 5-shot GPT-3.5 Turbo

 ## 04 Code
 The following folder contains all python files used.
-The ```data_analysis``` folder contains all the scripts used to analyse and generate graphs and word clouds.
+The ```data_analysis``` folder contains all the scripts used to analyze the data and generate graphs and word clouds.
 The ```helper``` folder contains all scripts that have undertaken smaller tasks in the workflow, such as merging data or deleting empty elements.
 The ```prediction``` folder contains all scripts that were used to predict the texts.

 **Users who want to use these scripts must enter their own API key for fireworks or openai in ```config.py.```**